DevMountain/GitHub-Standard/README.md

 <br />

-Provide a screenshot or a giphy show casing the functionality / layout change(s).
+Provide a screenshot or a giphy showcasing the functionality / layout change(s).
 Providing these screenshots / giphies also help break up the text and provide visual checkpoints for the student.
-This helps make the project more digestible.
+In other words, this helps make the project more digestible.

 ## Step 2